 Mark Clare, Group Chief Executive, Barratt Developments Plc

-Mark is a member of the Government’s new Green Construction Board, and is a Trustee of the BRE Trust and the UK Green Building Council.
+He is also a member of the Government’s Construction Leadership Council, is a Trustee of the BRE Trust and of the UK Green Building Council.
 He also sits on the CBI Construction Council.
-He chaired the Housing Workstream of the Government’s Task Force looking at environmental innovation in the construction industry.
-He was recently appointed to the RICS Housing Commission.
+He joined the Board of United Utilities Group PLC in November 2013 as a Non-Executive Director.

 Cllr Ravi Govindia, Leader, London Borough of Wandsworth